 Sometimes you have a lot of leaves to deal with.
 Maybe you went a little nuts at the farmers’ market, or your garden is really pumping.
-Or maybe that gal who runs your CSA just won’t stop with the greens already.
+Or maybe that gal who runs your CSA just won’t stop with the kale already.

 What are you going to do?

 Trust me, I’ve been there.
 And I haven’t always been a fan of the green leafy stuff.

 Here are a few quick strategies to help you reduce that huge pile of plant matter threatening to spill out of your fridge.